-March 25, 2022
+March 24, 2023

-This Management Information Circular (the "Information Circular") accompanies the Notice of Annual General Meeting given to the holders (the "Shareholders") of common shares of International Petroleum Corporation ("IPC" or the "Corporation") in respect of the annual general meeting (the "Meeting") of Shareholders to be held on Wednesday, May 4, 2022 at the offices of Blake, Cassels and Graydon LLP, Suite 3500, 855 - 2nd Street S.W., Calgary, Alberta T2P 4J8 at 8:00 a.m.
+This Management Information Circular (the "Information Circular") is furnished in connection with the solicitation of proxies by the management of International Petroleum Corporation ("IPC" or the "Corporation") for use at the annual general meeting (the "Meeting") of the holders (the "Shareholders") of common shares in the capital of the Corporation (the "Common Shares") to be held on Wednesday, May 3, 2023 at the offices of Blake, Cassels and Graydon LLP, Suite 3500, 855 - 2nd Street S.W., Calgary, Alberta T2P 4J8 at 8:00 a.m.
 Mountain time for the purposes set out in the accompanying Notice of Meeting.
-This Information Circular is furnished in connection with the solicitation of proxies by management of the Corporation for use at the Meeting and at any adjournment or postponement of the Meeting.
+References in this Information Circular to the Meeting include any adjournment(s) or postponement(s) of the Meeting.